 A node map chart shows colored 3-D cubes ordered from highest to lowest.
 Node maps show data based on source values.

-- By default, the node map uses displays the highest value on the top left to catch the user’s eye.
+• By default, the node map displays the highest value on the top left to catch the user’s eye.

-- When a user clicks a node, a small popup of the corresponding metric for that source results.
+• When a user clicks a node, a small popup of the corresponding metric for that source results.
+You might have to modify the query to ensure that the query returns a source.
+In some cases, it’s necessary to use aliasSource() to get the desired results.

-- Use color mapping to determine colors for higher values.
+• Use color mapping to determine colors for higher values.
 The node map uses shading to show transitions.
-In the example above, values below 0.3 are shown as green, values lower than 0.8 are shown as a shade of yellow.
+In the example above, values below 0.1 are shown in yellow, values below 0.2 are shown as green, values between 0.2 and 0.4 are shown as a shade of brown.

 When you refresh a node map page, a short animation folds out the chart content.